 The Best Fried Chicken in Every State

 Winner winner, chicken dinner!
-From traditional to anything-but-ordinary, these are the spots serving the best fried chicken across the country.
+From traditional to anything-but-ordinary, these are the spots serving the best fried chicken recipe in each state.

 Mama’s on Dauphin, Mobile

 Bird’s the word in ‘Bama.
 And at this Dauphin diner, they know that behind every great piece of chicken is an even better brine.
 The chicken marinates overnight in a blend containing bay leaves, garlic and seasoning salt, which adds a serious punch of flavor to the end result.